Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 These men have not yet appeared.
-When they do, so will the Tribulation!
+When they do, so will the Tribulation, again, long in the future!
 Neither will arrive in the way popular opinion suggests.
-Many professing Christians believe that they will embrace these two men with excitement and rejoicing.
-However, in reality, the Bible shows most will almost certainly assume them to be the final beast and miracle-working False Prophet—and the beast and False Prophet may be received as the Two Witnesses!
-Such will be the power of the devil’s final deceit—and “popular prophetic thinking” is now setting up the “Christian” world for MASS DELUSION (II Thes.
-2:10-11)!
+Many professing Christians today believe that they will embrace these two men with excitement and rejoicing.
+However, in reality, the Bible shows that when they arrive great numbers will reject them in favor of the final beast and miracle-working False Prophet—and the beast and False Prophet may be received as the Two Witnesses!
+Such will be the power of the devil’s final deceit!

 After the Two Witnesses are resurrected, another great earthquake occurs.
-The timing of this earthquake is prior to the time of the seventh trumpet, the Return of Christ and the first resurrection (I Cor.
-15:51; I Thes.
-4:16).
+The timing of this earthquake is prior to the time of the seventh trumpet, the Return of Christ and the first (more correctly, “chief” or “foremost”) resurrection (Rev. 20:5-6).

 Notice Revelation 11:12-13: “And they heard a great voice from heaven saying unto them [the Two Witnesses], Come up here.
 And they ascended up to heaven in a cloud; and their enemies beheld them.
 And the same hour was there a great earthquake, and the tenth part of the city [Jerusalem] fell, and in the earthquake were slain of men seven thousand: and the remnant were affrighted, and gave glory to the God of heaven.”

-This particular earthquake precedes and announces the most pivotal event in mankind’s history—Christ’s Return!
+This particular earthquake precedes and announces one of the most pivotal events in mankind’s history—the arrival of the Father to Earth!

 No doubt, this earthquake is God punctuating the world’s failure to permanently destroy these servants.
 It also appears to be centered mainly in the area of Jerusalem, but could still be worldwide in scope.